Tuesday, November 30, 2010

 Spring is a time to set new goals and milestones to motivate you towards your best self.
 Maybe that's stepping up your Pilates to have a strong back for a summer of gardening or sweating it out on the spinning cycle to be race-ready by June.
 Set your sights on your next goal, then set your stopwatches: it's time for time-trials.

-competition between you and your toughest competitor: yourself.
+Time trials are a little competition between you and your toughest competitor: yourself.
 Just as Olympians demonstrate the fruits of their training in a qualifying round before the big race, you can demonstrate to yourself how far your training has brought you and how far you want to go.
 Perhaps you're working up to a 5K or from 2 Pilates pushups (I mean, elbow bends!) to 10.
 Step up to the block for a time trial this week and log your results here.
 Remember, the road to the perfect Teaser starts with a Modified Rollback!

 Thanks to Miss Tan and That Edit Girl on Flickr for the great photos.